FORMER PRESIDENT AND CHIEF EXECUTIVE OFFICER, UN FOUNDATION

-Kathy Calvin is President and Chief Executive Officer of the United Nations Foundation.
+Kathy Calvin is the former President and Chief Executive Officer of the United Nations Foundation.
 In September 2019, she announced that she would retire from the UN Foundation at the end of 2019, and Deputy CEO, Elizabeth Cousens was named her successor.
 Her career has spanned work in the public, private and nonprofit sectors.
 She is a passionate advocate for multi-sector problem-solving, U.S. leadership on global issues, and the inclusion of women at all levels and in all sectors.

 Kathy leads one of the most innovative organizations advocating for the UN and the creation of public-private partnerships.
 Her leadership brings together the largest network of supporters of UN issues in the United States and a global network of corporate, civil society and media partners.
 The UN Foundation was created in 1998 with entrepreneur and philanthropist Ted Turner’s historic $1 billion gift to support UN causes and activities.
 The UN Foundation advocates for the UN and connects people, ideas, and resources to help the United Nations solve global problems.
 As a public charity with many partners, the UN Foundation’s work is focused on decreasing child mortality, empowering women and girls, creating a clean energy future, using mobile technology for development, and improving U.S.-UN relations.